 So you have bought some plants from a nursery, or maybe someone has gifted you a plant, and you now have to figure out where to put it.
-You decide to maybe to look online and then you begin a process of trial and error, or perhaps you can’t still figure out why plants are just not performing.
+You decide to maybe to look online and then you begin a process of trial and error, or perhaps you still can’t figure out why plants are just not performing.
 My family does this at home too, we play musical chairs with our plants sometimes, and it makes perfect sense.

 As the seasons change, the sun direction changes also, for example, the sun sits higher in the sky during summer.
 So for the plants that we put in the ground, we have to be very sure of where to place it that season.
 Most of the plants we have in Singapore are in pots, so we can move them around as necessary.
 Also, we have a sunny, yet cooler area that we have created using shade cloth, absolutely necessary during the hot and sunny summer months.